- Do you want an education that will be an asset in many different careers?

 - Spring 1

-- Digital and Social Innovation
+- Cultural and Digital Innovation

 - Communication channels II.
 Oral presentations, exhibitions, digital communication